Yesh2344/Job_Searching_Platform/README.md

 ## Interactive Job Portal

-> Find your next dream job—in a snap! 🔍💼

 A sleek, web-based interface that empowers users to **discover**, **filter**, and **dive into** job listings with lightning-fast interactions.